-All students from pre-kindergarten through 8th grade may receive weekly instruction in the French language and culture.
+All students at Hynes Lakeview and Hynes-UNO from pre-kindergarten through 8th grade may receive weekly instruction in the French language and culture.
 Middle school students who are alumni of French Immersion will be offered an opportunity to receive advanced French instruction, which may include working toward a French I credit.